ArchI3Chris/SBCL-Basic-Client-Server-Example/README.md

 ## Why?

 Because it's sad how poor the information out there is.
 Despite books and the Internet and people who seem to have been using this stuff for years, it took me HOURS to figure out how it works.
 BASIC STUFF!
 It's sad how much time we waste for nothing, due to all the poor information and documentation out there.
+Lisp is a great language, but the poor documentation out there sadly is a good reason not to use it or drop it after a while.
+Lisp needs way more proper documentation.

 The best thing I had, was a CLISP example.
 That's nice and simple and it actually works.
-The problem is, that the performance of CLISP is horrible compared to SBCL.
+The problem is, while the error reporting is way clearer than that of SBCL, it's also unreliable and even worse, the performance of CLISP is horrible compared to SBCL.
 So, CLISP might be nice for learning, but in actual practical use, not so much.
 Some examples I ran, were at least 8-9 times slower with CLISP than SBCL and up to like 20 times slower!
 And that's important for my purpose.
-But worse is, that the CLISP example doesn't work with SBCL.
+But what makes this even worse is, that the CLISP example doesn't work with SBCL.

 Some additional problems I ran into were: